Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: New zero-scalar-curvature black hole with axisymmetry

 which can be seen as a deformation of Eq.~\eqref{albeKerr} corresponding to Kerr black holes.
-Further, substituting Eq.~\eqref{albeGerRf} into the general solutions given by Eq.\ \eqref{eq:metric-general}, we derive the metric components of a new Ricci-flat black hole,
+Furthermore, substituting Eq.~\eqref{albeGerRf} into the general solutions given by Eq.\ \eqref{eq:metric-general}, we derive the metric components of a new zero-scalar-curvature black hole:

+Since the general expressions Eqs.~\eqref{eq:sol-beta} and \eqref{eq:sol-alpha} are obtained by solving the condition $R=0$, any specific parameter choice, such as in Eq.~\eqref{eq:parameter_new}, necessarily ensures that the equation of motion $R=0$ is satisfied.
+In particular, the resulting metric in Eq.~\eqref{eq:metric_new} must also satisfy $R=0$, which can be explicitly verified by substituting Eq.~\eqref{eq:metric_new} into the Ricci scalar.

-The horizons are determined by the solutions of $1/g_{11} = 0$, yielding $r_h = M \pm \sqrt{M^2 - \pi^2 \mathfrak{a}^2}$.
-The infinite redshift surfaces, characterized by the radius $r_{rs}$, are depicted by the condition $g_{00} = 0$,
+The horizons are determined by the solutions of $1/g_{11} = 0$, yielding $r_\pm = M \pm \sqrt{M^2 - \pi^2 \mathfrak{a}^2}$.
+The infinite redshift surfaces, characterized by the radius $r_{rs}$, are depicted by the condition $g_{00} = 0$:

 We compare the structure of infinite redshift surfaces, depicted by Eq.~\eqref{infredsurf}, with that of Kerr black holes in the polar slice using the Boyer–Lindquist coordinates, as shown in Fig.\ \ref{fig:compare}.